stellar-drift/fish-in-a-bucket/README.md

 TODO:
 - clean up & refactor
 - allow drop-into-bucket: currently fish are only destroyed when they're dragged over the bucket and released, and not when dropped in
-- allow drop-into-bucket: currently fish are only destroyed when they're dragged over the bucket and released, and not when dropped in